Kristina01111000/Drws_site/README.md

 11/20
 For next week:
 - Make the rest of the quizzes, did first 2
-- Try to center the whole footer, try to make one part of the footer menu be bolded, make the podcast one have more space, try adding dashes for more space
 - Look at different popup plugins again, see if any are good that are free
 - Body alignment and breathing lesson 3 , life balance add all 3 of them too the end of each module, make sure they’re good enough before i put them on the site and in the youtube playlist ,  https://drive.google.com/drive/folders/1MTAwAevJKBM0dZRqfQiX9n1Njrr5v07x?usp=sharing
 - Make a list of which videos use the old music and which use the new music in the intro, think about which intro is better for the lessons , look for any big inconsistencies, look at the intro and the end of the videos, what can be better, what should be fine tuned because he's updating them anyways